How to Set Up Cloudflare for WordPress

 We’re going to use the free Super Page Cache plugin.

-What’s great about it is that it sets some custom Cloudflare optimizations for your site and lets you hook up to Cloudflare’s CDN edge network and advanced caching.
+It’s a third-party option that can set some custom Cloudflare optimizations for your site and let you hook up to Cloudflare’s CDN edge network and advanced caching.

 What this means in plain English is that Cloudflare will take your site’s content and deliver it to your visitors through its own network of servers, which results in much faster load times and thus better overall experience for your audience.